 - Tell your significant other happy anniversary each year

-- Remind someone of a special event (vacation, get together, etc) that happened on a particular date each year
+- Remind someone of a special event (Hawaii trip, get together, etc) that happened on a particular date each year

 Again, as long as the posts are evergreen in nature there shouldn’t be any issues.